Minato stable: History

-In May 2014, Mongolian wrestler Ichinojō became the third wrestler from the stable to achieve sekitori status.
-In September of the same year, he reached the makuuchi division and, in just two tournaments, became Minato's most successful wrestler, achieving the rank of sekiwake for the November tournament.
-Despite a successful career and a top-division championship achieved in July 2022, the relationship between Ichinojō and his master Minato deteriorated, particularly after it was revealed that the wrestler had assaulted the okamisan in November 2022, also suggesting that Ichinojō had issues with alcoholism and had been disruptive at parties by drinking excessively.
+In May 2014, Mongolian wrestler Ichinojō became the third wrestler from the stable to achieve status.
+In September of the same year, he reached the division and, in just two tournaments, became Minato's most successful wrestler, achieving the rank of for the November tournament.
+Despite a successful career and a top-division championship achieved in July 2022, the relationship between Ichinojō and his master Minato deteriorated, particularly after it was revealed that the wrestler had assaulted the in November 2022, also suggesting that Ichinojō had issues with alcoholism and had been disruptive at parties by drinking excessively.
 As a result, Ichinojō moved out of the stable building to live on his own in December 2021.
-After a Sumo Association investigation, it was ruled that Ichinojō's assault on the okamisan was not malicious and that issues concerning both their relations and alcoholism had been ruled out.
+After a Sumo Association investigation, it was ruled that Ichinojō's assault on the was not malicious and that issues concerning both their relations and alcoholism had been ruled out.
 It was also found that Ichinojō violated Sumo Association-imposed COVID rules by visiting restaurants on two separate occasions in November 2020 and August 2021 when wrestlers were not permitted to go out.
 As a result, Ichinojō was issued a one-tournament suspension (which was served in January 2023).
 Ichinojō's stablemaster was also issued a 20% salary reduction for three months.
 In May 2023, Ichinojō announced his retirement without resolving his relationship issues with his master, and his retirement ceremony took place without the participation of his stable.

-In June 2025, the stable positioned itself to recruit Englishman Nicholas Tarasenko, making him the potential third British-born wrestler to become a professional sumo wrestler if his official debut in May 2026 goes ahead.
+In June 2025, the stable positioned itself to recruit Englishman Nicholas Tarasenko.
+Fighting under the Eisei, Tarasenko made his debut at the July 2026 tournament, making him the third British-born wrestler to become a professional wrestler in the history of the sport.